Financial-Times/x-dash/readme.md

 ## Developer guide

 This is a [Lerna](https://github.com/lerna/lerna) monorepo.
-To get started hacking on x-dash, clone it and `npm install` as usual, and Lerna will install and link together all the individual packages.
+To get started hacking on x-dash, clone it and `make install` as usual.
+Lerna will install and link together all the individual packages.

 To add a new package, run `npm run add-package -- package-name`.